 A mobile mapping system like the NavVis M6 trolley can have a major impact on projects that need to rapidly and frequently capture high quality data to update as-built information.

-The M6 is up to 10 times faster than static scanning devices and able to capture 100,000 to 150,000 square foot of data per day, versus about 25,000 square foot using a tripod scanner.
+The M6 is up to 10 times faster than static scanning devices and able to capture 100,000 to 150,000 square foot of data per day, verses about 25,000 square foot using a tripod scanner.
 This is particularly useful on a congested building site with a limited time window for access by a surveyor.

 In addition, the M6 integrates the new 6D SLAM (Simultaneous Localization and Mapping) technology designed to accurately capture data on uneven surfaces, particularly relevant in demanding environments like construction sites.

-From scan to intelligent design
+From 3D scan to intelligent design

 Capturing 3D as a point cloud is only half the battle when it comes to Scan-to-BIM and there are different methods available to project teams to export and interrogate the images in software.